ai-cam/ai-cam.github.io/_projects/revolutionising-women’s-health-female-fertility-and-early-infant-neurodevelopment-using-ai.md

 * Moe Vali, Department of Physics and Department of Computer Science
 * Virag Lakner Department of Physiology, Development and Neuroscience
 * Professor Mark Johnson, Department of Psychology
-* Professor Pietro Lio, Department of Computer Science
+* Professor Pietro Liò, Department of Computer Science
 * Junwei Yang, Department of Computer Science
 * Dr Diana Fusco, Department of Physics
 * Nikhil Krishnan, Department of Physics